-GMV is one of the leading participants in the 2024 European Defence Fund proposals.
+GMV will be playing an important role in this call for proposals, leading two of the six projects in which it is participating.
+This is further solidifying GMV's position as one of the European companies with the strongest presence in this program proposals.
 This will further consolidate the company's position as a key player in the development of critical capabilities for Europe's security and technological autonomy.
-GMV will be lead two of these six projects -PRECISE and MYRIAD - making it the European company leading the most projects in this EDF funding round.
+GMV will be lead two of these six projects - PRECISE and MYRIAD - making it the European company leading the most projects in this EDF funding round.